RiFactor/untitled/Notes/CalculatorUS.md

 // EdgeCase: enter number, then operator and clear operator w/o selecting a new operator: enter number should clear prev number
 // EdgeCase: above - iPhone will just remember the operator if a new one isn't provided
 // OR just overwrite operator, don't need clear function for it! :)

+### Tips:

+Switch-case
+Always return default state, returning void will cause a crash so don’t do that Don’t add random elements to reducer e.g. dice or date object (bc random) Special characters can lead to errors, better to use words Can test reducer
+~ advanced: can break up reducers

+Specify types
+Make items optional

+Should separate render from state logic

+typeTAction adds pipe at the start for multiple Ors

+LHS of enum is used for calculations, RHS for display

+Should always have an initial state b/c If clearing instead of declaring {} in multiple places, reference multiple initial states

+Make numbers an enum?

+C / AC are being dispatched as separate actions